tailcallhq/tailcall/rfcs/0001-generate-graphql-from-protobuf.md

 How to convert:

 - to prevent name clashes the name of generated type should be `<package_name>__<...parent_message>__<message_name>` where `<package_name>` is package of the message with `.` replaced with `__` and `<parent_message>` is the names of parent messages for this messages if any separated by `__`
-- if message doesn't contain fields replace it with scalar type `Void`
+- if message doesn't contain fields replace it with scalar type `Empty`
 - when message is used as output type in method than add new `type` in graphql with the name defined above
 - when message is used as argument in method than add new `input` in graphql with the name with additional postfix `__Input`